dallasmay/World-Cup-2022-App/README.md

 Frontend - React, Redux, Dnd Kit, hosted on Netlify

-Backend - Node.js with Express, hosted on Digital Ocean
+Backend - Node.js with Express, hosted on Digital Ocean | Firebase for authentication

 Database - PostgreSQL, hosted on Supabase